The e-Discovery and Information Governance Law Review: United Kingdom - England & Wales

 The rules relating to disclosure in the context of English civil litigation are contained in the Civil Procedure Rules (CPR), which govern the practice and procedure for civil cases in England and Wales.2 However, as England has a common law legal system, parties will also need to consider English case law to the extent that it is relevant to any issue that may arise.

 Until 1 January 2019, the relevant rules were contained in Part 31 of the CPR.
-However, on this date, a new Disclosure Pilot Scheme (Disclosure Pilot) was launched, creating a new mandatory framework for disclosure.
+However, on this date, a new Disclosure Pilot Scheme (the Disclosure Pilot) was launched, creating a new mandatory framework for disclosure.
 The new rules are contained in Practice Direction 51U3 to Part 51 of the CPR, which includes the following appendices:

 - Appendix 1: Definitions for the purpose of Section I;